 5. Consulting Spectators on Out Calls

 The old rule said you "should not" consult spectators about out calls.
 The new rule says you "must not."
-That's a meaningful shift from suggestion to mandate.
+That's a meaningful pickleball rule change from suggestion to mandate.

 6. Permanent Objects: The Bounce Rule